 Click the arrow to run your search.

 You’ll see awards for the week of your travel date.
-As you can tell, award prices are all over the place in this example award flight from Austin to New York – LaGuardia.
-Prices are as low as 11,000 Delta miles each way in coach, and go up to 28,500 Delta miles.
+As you can see, award prices are all over the place in this sample award flight from Austin, Texas, to New York – LaGuardia.
+Prices are as low as 8,500 Delta miles each way in basic economy and go up to 46,000 Delta miles.

-On this same page, you can modify your search.
-You can choose to see only Delta flights, and results with partner flights included or see prices in a different cabin.
-If your dates are flexible, you can see award prices across a 5-week span and if you don’t want to connect, you can check off non-stop to remove multi-stop options.
+On this same page, you can modify your search and choose to see only Delta flights, and results with partner flights included or see prices in a different cabin.
+If your dates are flexible, you can see award prices across a five-week span with the “Price Calendar,” and if you don’t want to connect, you can select nonstop to remove multistop options.

 Folks want to know they’re getting the best price and Delta doesn’t always make it easy.
 Prices vary wildly by route and date.
 I recommend running test searches across a few different times of year to see what normal pricing is like.